jdrosent/tt02-padlock/README.md

 ### Wokwi
 https://wokwi.com/projects/347417602591556180

-Set a code for your precious safe!
+## Customizable Padlock: Set a code for your precious safe!

 **Controls**
 * Switch 2 is used to reset the safe.